barryross/mars-rover-image-browser/readme.md

 - Incorporate e2e tests in the browser to test overall user experience

 #### Performance & Scalability
+- Review current performance and number of times components are rendering unnecessarily, use `shouldComponentUpdate()` where helpful
 - Consider using a library such as [Immutable.js](https://github.com/immutable-js/immutable-js) to help insure immutability is maintained as the app grows
 - Consider using memoized selectors to reduce excess rendering of components ([reselect](https://github.com/reduxjs/reselect))

+#### Refactoring

+- Disable Redux DevTools for production build

 ##### Content